Jocker666z/2ape/README.md

 `ffmpeg flac monkeys-audio wavpack`

 ## Use
-Launch `2ape` command in directory with source files, the search depth is two child directories.
+Launch `2ape` command in directory with source files, the search depth is tree child directories.